-- 3.3 Corporate disclosure plays a critical role in the establishment of corporate governance.
-Meaningful dialogue between shareholders/investors and companies can only be fully facilitated when companies reflect the discussions by and views of the board of directors in their corporate disclosures and receive feedback from shareholders and investors.
-As such, the interaction between corporate disclosure and corporate governance will help build the foundation of a sustainable corporate value-creation cycle. - 3.4 Domestically, the Corporate Governance Code and the Principles Regarding the Disclosure of Narrative Information mention the roles to be played by the board of directors.
-However, there are not many Japanese companies whose board of directors plays a key role in the preparation of an Annual Securities Report in practice.
-Only about 60% of the listed companies reportedly specify the Annual Securities Report as a matter to be discussed by the board of directors ("The Results of the 20th Internet Questionnaire Survey (Changes in Officer Composition, etc.)," Japan Audit & Supervisory Board Members Association).
-In the discussion by the Special Committee, members pointed out the following as, in particular, the issues behind such situation: - Although the board of directors' views should be reflected in corporate disclosure documents, especially in mandatory disclosure documents, such awareness is not fully shared by management and directors. - The basic roles to be played by the board of directors in corporate disclosure (especially the roles in relation to the roles of management and those of the board of corporate auditors, etc.) are not clearly defined19. - Companies have not established internal systems and processes to safeguard the roles of the board of directors. - 3.5 The institutional requirements for the involvement of the board of directors in corporate disclosure are different between the Companies Act and the Financial Instruments and Exchange Act (see Figure 9).
+Internet Questionnaire Survey (Changes in Officer Composition, etc.)", Japan Audit & Supervisory Board Members Association).
+In the discussion by the Special Committee, members pointed out the following as, in particular, the issues behind such situation:

+- Although the board of directors' views should be reflected in corporate disclosure documents, especially in mandatory disclosure documents, such awareness is not fully shared by top management and directors. - The basic roles of the board of directors in corporate disclosure (especially the roles of the board of directors in relation to the roles of top management and those of the board of corporate auditors, etc.) are not clearly defined25. - Companies have not established internal systems and processes to ensure that the board of directors fulfills its roles. - 3.6 The institutional requirements for the involvement of the board of directors in corporate disclosure are different between the Companies Act and the FIEA (see Figure 11).
 Under the Companies Act, the Business Report and financial statements are required to be approved by the board of directors.
-On the other hand, the Financial Instruments and Exchange Act stipulates that the Representative Director and Chief Financial Officer (CFO) shall be responsible for the preparation of the Annual Securities Report.
+On the other hand, the FIEA stipulates that top management (Representative Director and Chief Financial Officer (CFO)) shall be responsible for the preparation of the Annual Securities Report.
 Under the Financial Instruments and Exchange Act, investors, including potential shareholders, are defined as the intended users of disclosed information.
 The challenges lie in how to develop the internal systems and processes required for corporate disclosure.
-Moreover, as stated in the Principles Regarding the Disclosure of Narrative Information, another challenge is how to ensure a framework where the board of directors takes the initiative in the corporate reporting process because of the increased importance of reflecting the views of the board of directors in the Annual Securities Report, in addition to those of management.
+Moreover, as stated in the Principles Regarding the Disclosure of Narrative Information, another challenge is how to ensure a framework where the board of directors takes the initiative in the disclosure process because of the increased importance of reflecting the views of the board of directors in the Annual Securities Report, in addition to those of top management.